|Founder: George Pepperdine||Christian Tradition|

 The forty member Board of Regents, a majority of who must be Church of Christ members in good standing, is the legal governing body and chief policy board of the University.
 The University Board is a national advisory group that provides additional guidance and leadership.
 The University Administration, working in tandem with the governing and advisory boards, shapes the direction of the University.

 Pepperdine University is an independent, medium sized university enrolling approximately 7,600 students in five colleges and schools.

 Seaver College is the University's residential college of letters, arts, and sciences, enrolling approximately 3,200 undergraduate and graduate students who are expected to maintain the highest standards of academic excellence.

-The Graziadio School of Business and Management is one of the nation's largest graduate business schools accredited by the Association to Advance Collegiate Schools of Business (AACSB International) and enrolls approximately 1,700 students in its full- and part-time programs.
+The Graziadio Business School is one of the nation's largest graduate business schools accredited by the Association to Advance Collegiate Schools of Business (AACSB International) and enrolls approximately 1,700 students in its full- and part-time programs.

 The Graduate School of Education and Psychology enrolls approximately 1,600 students and offers a total of twelve master's and doctoral programs in education and psychology, all of which are founded on the theoretical understanding of service through leadership.